BohaiBrianLiu/html-reader/README.md

 ## Safety

 - Codes will be [purified](https://github.com/cure53/DOMPurify) to aviod potential XSS attacks.
-- ./config/serve.json file is excluded to aviod exposure of server entry point.
+- ./config/serve.json file is added to .gitignore to aviod exposure of server entry point.